 The EVB1000 units as part of the TREK1000 kit have the antenna delays calibrated, and programmed into the DW1000 OTP (one-time-programmable) memory.
-However if DecaRangeRTLS SW is downloaded on an EVB1000 which has not been calibrated for TREK, the application will use the default antenna delay value as set in the instance_calib.c file, there are two values, one for each channel option (2/5) 514.83 ns and 514.65 ns respectively.
+However, if DecaRangeRTLS SW is downloaded on an EVB1000 which has not been calibrated for TREK, the application will use the default antenna delay value as set in the instance\calib.c file, there are two values, one for each channel option (2/5).
 The value specified is divided equally between TX and RX antenna delays.
-The default value has been experimentally set by adjusting it until the reported distance averaged to be the measured distance.
+The default value has been calculated by averaging the calibration values from a number of EVB1000 boards.

-4 MESSAGES USED IN TREK1000 TWR
+4 Messages used in TREK1000 TWR

-As shown in Figure 3, three messages are employed in the two-way ranging: the Poll message, the Response message, and the Final message.
+As shown in Figure 5, three messages are employed in the two-way ranging: the Poll message, the Response message, and the Final message.
 The detailed formats of the messages are documented below.
 These follow IEEE message encoding conventions, but these are NOT standardised RTLS messages.
 The reader is referred to the ISO/IEC 24730-62 international standard for details of standardised message formats for use in RTLS systems based on IEEE 802.15.4 UWB.